Yubico/yubikit-ios/docs/fido2.md

 ### Communicating with the FIDO2 application on the YubiKey

 Communication with the FIDO2 application is done through the `YKFFIDO2Session` and the methods it expose.
-You obtain the session by calling `-(void)fide2Session:(FIDO2Session _Nonnull)callback` on the `YKFConnection`.
+You obtain the session by calling `-(void)fide2Session:(YKFFIDO2SessionCallback _Nonnull)callback` on a `YKFConnectionProtocol`.
 The method is guaranteed to either return the session or an error, never both nor neither.

 #### Swift